braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/integration_overview.md

 ### Campaign planning
 Your CRM team will plan out the messaging use cases that you'll launch in the near future.
 This includes the:
-* [Channel][1] (for example, push notifications)
+* [Channel][1] (for example, push notifications or in-app messages)
-* [Delivery method][2]
+* [Delivery method][2] (for example, scheduled delivery or action-based delivery)
 * [Target audience][3]
-* [Success metric][4]
+* [Success metrics][4]

-For example, an onboarding campaign might be: an email sent daily at 10 am to new customers who logged their first session yesterday.
+For example, a new customer campaign might be: an email sent daily at 10 am to a segment of customers who logged their first session yesterday.
 The conversion event (the success metric) is logging a session.

+{% alert important %}
-Integration cannot begin until this planning is complete.
-This step will determine what parts and pieces of Braze need to be integrated during the execution phase.
+Integration cannot begin until the campaign planning step is complete.
+This step will determine what parts and pieces of Braze need to be configured during the integration phase.
+{% endalert %}

 ### Creating data requirements
 Then, your CRM team should define what data is required to launch the campaigns they have planned, creating data requirements.